 What Is a Gift Affidavit?

 A gift affidavit is a legal document showing a donor’s intent to give a donee a gift.
-In a gift affidavit form, the donor issues a sworn statement that they’re giving an item to a recipient without expecting any payment or other compensation.
+In a gift affidavit form, the donor issues a sworn statement that they’re giving an item to a recipient without expecting payment.

 When the item has significant value or requires a title or deed transfer, the gift affidavit clearly:

-- Documents that the process isn’t a loan or sale.
+- Documents that the process isn’t subject to a loan agreement or sale

-- Declares the recipient didn’t exchange another valuable object for the item.
+- Declares the recipient did not exchange another valuable object for the item

 Classifying an item as a gift may be relevant for registration, taxation, and other purposes.
-Federal or state officials may need to be aware of your provision of a gift so you can remain in legal compliance.
+Federal or state officials may need to be aware of your provision so you can remain legally compliant.

 When to Use a Gift Affidavit